jason810496/blog/content/backend/2024-07-03-pgmq/index.en.md

 ---
 title: "PGMQ(PostgreSQL Message Queue) Setup"
-summary: "Setup PGMQ with Docker Compose to connect with Python client"
+summary: "PGMQ is a lightweight message queue.
+Like AWS SQS and RSMQ but on Postgres.
+The article is about how to setup PGMQ with Docker Compose to connect with official Python client"
-description: "Setup PGMQ with Docker Compose to connect with Python client"
+description: "PGMQ is a lightweight message queue.
+Like AWS SQS and RSMQ but on Postgres.
+The article is about how to setup PGMQ with Docker Compose to connect with official Python client"
 date: 2024-07-03T21:46:28+08:00
 slug: "pgmq-docker-compose"
 tags: ["blog","en","database","postgresql"]